Jennie-Westerlund/Lapin-Cove/README.md

 &star; The hotel has the ability to use external data (images, videos, text etc) when producing succesful booking responses that the customers get.

 &star; The hotel manager has an `admin.php` page - accessible only by using your API_KEY - where different data can be altered, such as room prices, the star rating, discount levels and whatever you can think of.

+#JESPERS CODE REVIEW

+* It coould be beneficial to seperate the stylesheet in sections.
+That way it's easier to collaborators to easily find the style for each section.
+* Nice comments on fuunctions in both php and javascript.
+* Its a good practice to split the header/footer in different files and require in.
+Easier to manage if the website has alot of pages.
+* I can't see if you sanitize your inputs before sending it away! on row 75 in booking.php. it could be dangerous if that is the cae (but what do I know!!!)
+* IN your database.
+A table for discounts would make it easier to change values for what % discount you offer and what actions that are needed for the customer to get a GREAT DEAL.
+* on row 101 in index.html you have started to set min and max values for your calendar, and you also have that on row 15 in your calendar.js.
+If it isn't as a "fallback" if one of them doesnt load, you only need one of them.
+* $database = new PDO('sqlite:' . __DIR__ . '/Backend/LapinCove.db') The database connection is does lack error handlings.